profmusgrave/qatarcars/README.md

 #> # ℹ 95 more rows
 ```

-Another benefit of not including built-in conversion functions
+Another benefit of not including built-in conversion functions like
 `m_to_ft()` is that this data can be used to teach learners how to write
 R functions: